Most people plant their gardens with little thought as to what plants grow well together. The secret to an amazing garden, though? Companion planting!

 Sunflowers are said to increase corn yields when planted next to corn rows.
 Use sunflowers as a means to attract pollinators to other crops, particularly squash and pumpkins, and any other crop that requires pollinating insects.

-Tomatoes are sensitive when it comes to companion planting, but they mostly benefit from asparagus, basil, beans, borage, carrots, celery, chives, collards, cucumber, garlic, lettuce, marigold, mint, nasturtium, onion, parsley and peppers.
+Tomatoes are sensitive when it comes to companion planting, but they mostly benefit from asparagus, basil, beans, borage, carrots, celery, chives, collards, garlic, lettuce, marigold, mint, nasturtium, onion, parsley and peppers.
 Do not plant next to dill, Brassicas, corn or kohlrabi.
 Potatoes may spread blight to tomatoes, so do not plant nearby.
 Tomatoes aren’t the best of friends with cucumbers either, as they are both require lots of resources in the soil.
 While some people have success planting them together, others do not.
 Try to avoid planting them in the same space.